Kruithne/spooder/README.md

 In addition to the **App ID** that is assigned automatically, you will also need to generate a **Private Key** for the app.
 This can be done by clicking the **Generate a private key** button on the app page.

+> [!NOTE]
-> Note: The private keys provided by GitHub are in PKCS#1 format, but only PKCS#8 is supported.
+> The private keys provided by GitHub are in PKCS#1 format, but only PKCS#8 is supported.
 You can convert the key file with the following command.

 ```bash
 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in private-key.pem -out private-key-pkcs8.key